-PSN Tunnel Binding TLV is an optional TLV and MUST be carried in the LDP Label Mapping message if explicit PW to PSN tunnel binding is required.
-The format of this TLV is as follows:
+PSN Tunnel Binding TLV is an optional TLV and MUST be carried in the LDP Label Mapping message if PW to LSP binding is required.
+The format is as follows:

-Figure 2: PSN Tunnel Binding TLV
+Figure 3: PSN Tunnel Binding TLV

 The PSN Tunnel Binding TLV type is to be allocated by IANA.